mesosphere/dcos-docs-site/pages/mesosphere/dcos/2.0/installing/production/upgrading/index.md

    </tr>
   </table>

-<p class="message--warning"><strong>WARNING: </strong>The DC/OS 1.13.9 release includes a data format change for the persisted dcos-net state that, if you upgrade to any version other than 2.0.4, can cause critical issues with dcos-net.
+<p class="message--warning"><strong>WARNING: </strong>The DC/OS 1.13.9 release includes a data format change for the persisted dcos-net state that, if you upgrade to anything other than 2.0.4, can cause critical issues with dcos-net.
 Because of this, we recommend upgrading to release 2.0.4 or higher.</p>

 # Modifying DC/OS configuration [enterprise type="inline" size="small" /]